TristanMcKean/comp150fall2024projectonetemplate/README.md

 2. Character_1
 3. Character_2

-Enter the number of the chosen party member:
+Enter the number of the chosen party member: Allan
 ```

 Simply follow the prompts to make your choices and see the outcomes.